Fatigue the Great RA Equalizer

 Sources of Fatigue

 This blog really hits home.
-I take so many drugs to suppress and manipulate my body that it is difficult to know the difference between RA fatigue and medicine fatigue.
+I take so many drugs to suppress and manipulate my body that is difficult to know the difference between RA fatigue and medicine fatigue.
 I have tried all the things I can think of to overcome fatigue.

 Before I had RA, I would of course get tired.
 But that tired is nothing compared to RA tired.
 RA tired, literally grips your body and makes you a bystander in life.